Entry Level SEO Tips

 You’ll also want to make sure that your address on Google is 100% accurate, since that is where the local map pack draws its information from, as well as a 100% match to information you provide on external business citations, like Apple Maps and Bing for Business.

-Ensuring that your website is optimized for mobile and voice search also helps to improve your local listings, since people searching for nearby businesses or services tend to be using mobile devices now more than ever.
+Ensuring that your website is mobile friendly also helps to improve your local listings, since people searching for nearby businesses or services tend to be using mobile devices now more than ever.

 Don’t forget one of the most important parts of your business, your reviews and testimonials!